 This is so important because you don’t want to lose an award seat or a hotel room while you’re waiting for your Ultimate Rewards Points to transfer.

 Nearly all Chase Ultimate Rewards Points transfer instantly and I can confirm this as my experience, as well.
-The exceptions are Singapore Air, IHG, Marriott, and Ritz-Carlton.
+The exceptions are Singapore Air and Marriott.
 These transfers can take between 1-2 business days.

 If you forget, simply check the transfer timing information while you’re setting up the transfer from within your Ultimate Rewards account.